ivanlopezlobato/training/200327_ironhack_prework/README.md

 #### Python
-Collection of challenges (in form of .ipynb) provided by Ironhack to be completed before re-starting the bootcamp
+Collection of challenges (in form of .ipynb) provided by Ironhack to be completed before starting the bootcamp

-Re-solve the challenges after completing the bootcamp
+The current folder shows how I resolve the challenges AFTER completing the bootcamp